The Crown, Granborough

 Attention sugar fiends!
-This rural mid Bucks gastro pub does killer desserts.
+This rural mid Bucks gastro pub near Buckingham does serially killer desserts.
 Best-selling crime novelist Sharon Bolton gets stuck in.

 I love nothing more than hunting down new locations for my crime novels: an ancient forest, dripping with moss where no sunlight reaches?
 Great!
 Lonely windswept hill, topped by a solitary tree from which miscreants were hanged in days gone by?
 Fabulous!
 So when I learned that Granborough in deepest Bucks is a place even most locals haven’t heard of, and that its ancient coaching inn, The Crown, lies at the end of a single-track lane last resurfaced by the Romans, my interest was piqued.
 I set off on a dark and stormy (the best kind) autumn day and the stage was set…